 But, if the exchanger has cracks in it, the toxic combustion gases (mostly carbon monoxide) can enter into the air that’s being blown into the rooms.
 This is a huge health concern.

 The best way to repair a cracked heat exchanger is to remove it and put in a new one.
 This doesn’t require replacing other parts of the furnace.
 However, it’s an expensive repair.
 Often a repair that’s too expensive compared to having a new furnace put in.
-A good rule of thumb is that any repair job that would cost more than half the price of a new furnace installation is a poor investment.
+A good rule of thumb is that any costly furnace repair decision that would cost more than half the price of a new furnace installation is a poor investment.
 You’ll save more money in the long run with a new furnace.

 No matter if it turns out you need a furnace replacement or a smaller furnace repair in Plymouth, IN, we’re the trusted contractor to call.
 We’ll help you make the best decision for your family and your budget when it comes to heating.